 1. Sergei Mikhailovich Eisenstein and 2.
 Vsevolod Illarionovich Pudovkin

 Editing and Acting Theory

 I put these two together because there is much overlap.
-Both were great originators, both were great directors, both developed theories of montage that became an indispensible part of the Soviet Montage Theory, both wrote books and essays that became landmark publications on film, and both have been repeatedly mentioned by name by Kubrick.
+Both were great originators, both were great directors, both developed theories of montage that became an indispensible part of the Soviet Montage Theory, both wrote books and that became landmark publications on film, and both have been repeatedly mentioned by name by Kubrick.

 One of the first great Russian film directors was the Sergei Eisenstein.
 He directed several features, the most famous being the silent films Strike (1925), Battleship Potemkin (1925), and October: Ten Days that Shook the World (1927), and later, the sound film Ivan the Terrible Part I (1944).
-His major writings include Film Form: Essays in Film Theory (1949) and The Film Sense (1942).
+His major writings include Film Form: in Film Theory (1949) and The Film Sense (1942).

 Vsevolod Pudovkin was best known for further developing theories of montage and his book, Film Technique and Film Acting (1958).
 It is his best-known work and has remained a seminal resource to young, budding filmmakers yearning to learn the craft.

 Eisenstein and Pudovkin were the masters of Soviet propaganda cinema for decades and often were in direct competition for attention and accolades.
 While Eisenstein used montage to bolster power to the masses in large, stupendous set-pieces, Pudovkin preferred a quieter, gentler approach that concentrated on individual courage in the face of overwhelming oppression.